myriacat/myriacat/README.md

 - FFT window size from 1024 to 262144 samples
 - samplerate from 275sps to 192kSps, 24bit
 - powerspectrum resolution up to 1 millihertz
-- demodulator bandwith from sub 1Hz to full bandwith
+- demodulator bandwidth from sub 1Hz to full bandwidth
 - window size from 256*160 pixels to 4K fullscreen
 - waterfall logging of up to a year with scroll time display
 - measuring ruler & harmonic series markers